 Upstanding lenders understand they are going into business with you, so your success is tied to theirs.
 An upstanding lender wants you to succeed and thrive.
 They are not aggressive or harassing.
 They respond to your initial inquiry and let you decide if their products suit your needs.
 They are transparent – you know your terms and there are no surprises or caveats.
 Your questions and concerns are easily answered by calling one number and talking to one person.
 The financer and the servicer are the same entity.

-Late last year, a successful agency owner secured three different cash advance loans from two quick lenders.
-He planned to use the funds to expand his insurance agency during the traditionally tight 4th quarter.
-Because of a past bankruptcy, he believed he’d be unable to access financing through a traditional lender.
-And he didn’t yet know about the services of specialty lenders like AgileCap.
+One of our clients - a successful agency owner - experienced a fourth quarter cash crunch.
+In order to get through it, he secured three different cash advance loans from two quick lenders.
+He planned to use the funds to expand his insurance agency during the traditionally tight fourth quarter.
+Because of a past bankruptcy, he believed he’d be unable to access financing through a traditional or specialty lender.
 His collective decisions to use quick lenders were costing him dearly in fees and interest charges.
 And the loans had not provided enough capital for his needs.
-So he reached out to AgileCap for additional funding.
+So he reached out to AgileCap for help.

 Fortunately this owner ran a very profitable agency.
 He could afford – at least short-term – the almost 90% APR the quick lenders were charging.
 We quickly came in and ran the numbers.
 By refinancing and consolidating the cash advance loans, AgileCap saved the owner a staggering $30,000 per month in debt payments.
 He no longer needed additional capital from yet another loan.
 Instead he used the money he saved by refinancing and the resulting improved cash flow.
 This was enough to fund the remainder of his insurance agency expansion.